 Making a world of difference in the marine industry

 As passengers wait dockside, a ferry glides silently into its berth.
 Missing are the black smoke from the stack and the familiar chugging of diesel engines that we have come to associate with ships in operation.
-This is no illusion – but an example ABB’s technologies working together, increasing the efficiency and sustainability in shipping.
+This is no illusion, but an example of ABB’s technologies working together, increasing efficiency and sustainability in shipping.

-Ships move more than 80 percent of global trade – everything from cell phones and sneakers, to iron ore and grain.
-Although marine transport is acknowledged as the most energy-efficient way to move cargo in terms of energy use per ton-kilometer transported, shipping still has work to do to achieve its goals of sustainability.
+Ships move more than 80 percent of global trade – everything from cell phones and sneakers to iron ore and grain.
+Although marine transport is the most energy-efficient way to move cargo in terms of energy use per ton-kilometer transported, shipping still has work to do to achieve its goals of sustainability.

-Maritime transportation is set to triple by 2050 – an increase that could result in a dramatic rise in emissions.
-The International Maritime Organization has called for a minimum 70 percent reduction in shipping’s carbon intensity by 2050, and a 40 percent cut by the end of this decade.
+Maritime transportation is set to triple by 2050, an increase that could result in a significant rise in emissions.
+The International Maritime Organization has called for a minimum 70 per-cent reduction in shipping’s carbon intensity by 2050, and a 40 percent cut by the end of this decade.

 Propelled by e-mobility

-Electricity is the backbone of tomorrow’s ships – and the driving force of many vessels operating today.
-ABB’s power and control systems – Onboard DC GridTM and Power and Energy Management System (PEMSTM) – are orchestrating the energy use on board, moving ships forward in the most efficient way possible.
-Designed to connect batteries or fuel cells to electric motors with maximum efficiency, these solutions will also be key to integrating future energy sources as they become available.
+Electricity is the lifeblood of tomorrow’s ships, and the driving force of many vessels operating today.
+ABB’s power and control systems – Onboard DC GridTM and Power and Energy Management System (PEMSTM) – orchestrate energy use on board, propelling ships in the most efficient way possible.
+Designed to connect batteries or fuel cells to high-efficiency electric motors, these solutions are key to integrating future energy sources as they become available.

 ABB also delivers technology that allows ships to connect to clean shore power and charge batteries while at berth.
 Once in port, docked vessels equipped with ABB's shore connection solutions can plug into an onshore power supply and shut down their engines, eliminating carbon emissions as well as noise and vibration.